circleci/circleci-docs/jekyll/_cci2/optimizations.md

 ## Workspaces

-**Goal:** Make use of stored data from an earlier job in the same build.

 **Note**: Using workspaces presumes that you are also using [workflows](#workflows).

 Workspaces are used to pass along data that is _unique to a run_ and is needed for _downstream jobs_.
 So, if you are using workflows, a job run earlier in your build might fetch data and then make it _available later_ for jobs that run later in a build.